ripple/opensource.ripple.com/docs/evm-sidechain/evm-cli.md

 <embed src="/snippets/_evm-sidechain-disclaimer.md" />

-The commandline tool for the XRPL EVM sidechain enables developers and operators to setup networks, create bridges, execute transactions, and more.
+The command line tool for the XRPL EVM sidechain enables developers and operators to set up networks, create bridges, execute transactions, and more.

 ## Prerequisites